 The hypo solution received at the facility is a 15 percent hypochlorite solution.
 Although this is the trade percentage, true available chlorine by % weight of this solution is approximately 12.4 percent and this is the most common strength used for disinfection applications with NaOCl.
 Chlorine half-life is estimated in Figure 3-8 for three different trade percentages at different temperatures.
 Interpolating between 10% and 20% at a room temperature of 70 F, the half-life of the chlorine at Port Richmond is expected to be between 100 – 200 days.
 This can potentially result in increased use chlorine to meet the same dosing requirements.
 The DMRs indicate that tank 1 is the fill tank of choice and the three tanks are hydraulically connected with an equalization line.

-If you discussed how they cycle the hypo during your site visits, that would be good to add.

 The June and July 2020 AT sheets show that an average of 12,000 to 15,000 gallons of sodium hypochlorite was stored on-site during those months.
 During June 2020, 20,154 gallons were delivered to the Plant, 23,781 gallons were consumed (only 8,781 of this use was for disinfection) resulting in a reduction of 3,627 stored gallons over the month.
 During July 2020, 24,280 gallons of hypochlorite were delivered, 21,172 gallons were consumed (14,047 for disinfection), resulting in an increase of 3,648 gallons in hypochlorite storage.